 While many yoga studios move at a somewhat slower pace, Corepower Yoga takes the standard principles of the movements and offers a slew of classes from traditional yoga to high-powered cardio-versions of the yoga practice.

-Corepower Yoga doesn’t want you to sacrifice your personal practice during the pandemic, which is why they’re offering 100 percent free on-demand classes that you can stream right this moment.
+Corepower Yoga doesn’t want you to sacrifice your practice during the pandemic, which is why they’re offering 100 percent free on-demand classes that you can stream right this moment.
 Every week offers a fresh “collection of online classes!”

 4. Down Dog